お問い合わせ

 16. Updates to this policy

 We will update this policy from time to time, so please check back.
 The current version will always be posted on our website.
-This policy was last updated on the 17 July 2023.
+This policy was last updated on 21st October 2025.

 17. Children’s Privacy Policy